Deep CBDs

 In stock

-Product Type | US Trademark Registration(s) and Domain Name(s).
-This is a legally registered trademark that will be transferred to you if you buy it on Communer.
-Domain name is included as well. |
+| Product Type | US Trademark Registration(s) and Domain Name(s) that will be transferred to you after purchase. |

-Word Mark or Design Mark | |
+| Word Mark or Design Mark | |

-Trademark Register | |
+| Trademark Register | |

-Big-Ticket Item | This is a high-value listing.
-You can use credit card or PayPal, but if you’d prefer to use bank wire, Escrow.com or another method, please email listings@communer.com. |
+| Big-Ticket Item | This is a high-value listing.
+You can use credit card or PayPal, but if you’d prefer to use bank wire, Escrow.com, or another method, please email listings@communer.com. |

-Trademark Class |
+| Trademark Class |

 $12,900.00